OptimalDevs/OptimalPress/README.md

 # OptimalPress
-A Framewrok for WordPress Themes
+A Framewrok for WordPress Themes.

+Actually in alpha development.

 # Features